Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Introduction

-In this work, we propose an unsupervised, state-space probabilistic framework for time-series data and study how inductive biases in representation-space can overcome some of these limitations.
 Specifically, we define a normalizing-flow-based DPM with explicit inductive biases to capture the expected behavior of data via latent, prescribed dynamics.
 Conditioned on a successful training procedure, the framework provides an inherent (statistical) definition of expected (in-distribution) versus anomalous (out-of-distribution) behavior, enabling unsupervised anomaly detection.

 Our contributions include: \begin{itemize} \item A state-space deep generative model that couples a conditional normalizing flow with explicit (\eg linear-Gaussian) latent dynamics, constraining observations to map to a temporally coherent, latent trajectories of prescribed density. \item A statistically principled, unsupervised (\ie label- and threshold-free) anomaly detector based on a goodness-of-fit (\eg a multivariate Kolmogorov-Smirnov) test in latent space, capable of identifying anomalies even in high-density regions of the DPM. \item A built-in, compliance diagnostic to identify when the DPM training procedure is successful in enforcing the prescribed inductive bias, explicitly signaling when the unsupervised AD procedure is ready for testing. \item Showcasing empirically ($i$) the in-distribution AD issues with negative log-likelihood-based scores, ($ii$) the robustness and detection accuracy of the proposed framework, and ($iii$) its successful performance in-par with established baselines on real-data AD scenarios. \end{itemize}